sunithshetty/.NET-Design-Patterns/README.md

 .NET Design Patterns, by Packt

-This repository will be moved to https://github.com/PacktPublishing once the title gets published.
+The updated repository has been moved to https://github.com/PacktPublishing/.NET-Design-Patterns.